 The One Society Network (OSN) has been established to foster the country’s capacity in infectious disease modeling, by building collaborative research partnerships between economists and epidemiologists.
 The Network, funded by the Public Health Agency of Canada (PHAC) and the Natural Sciences and Engineering Research Council of Canada (NSERC), will build on several past collaborations among teams who have been at the forefront of cross-disciplinary research around COVID-19.

-The Network is jointly led by Professors Christopher McCabe and Christopher Cotton.
+The Network is jointly led by Vic Adamowitz and Christopher Cotton.

 University of Alberta